katheroine/docker.lab/example/hello-php-apache/hello-php-apache.md

-# Example: Hello World web application in PHP on Apache
+# Example: Hello World web application in PHP on Apache from prepared image

 ## Creating Dockerfile